annoying-dev/interview-coach/README.md

 # My Credentials
 - 1,300+ interviews conducted at karat on coding, system design and knowledge questions
 - 200+ code review
 - 10+ interviews in system design at Chime for midlevel to senior roles.
-Taking the initiative to generate more interviewing content at Chime, until I quit.
+Taking the initiative to generate more interviewing content at Chime, until I quit --soon baby girl. soon.
-- 20-30+ interviews at Intuit on OOD and coding.
-Also helped give feedback to content team.
+- 20-30+ interviews at Intuit on OOD and coding for interns and new grad.
+Also helped give feedback to content team for their shitty "creative content" and mimicking Karat's interview style.
+That's called plagirism folks.
+Or "it's just business" fuckery.
 - $50k -> $450k+ (4 yrs) despite being a C- student, almost dropping out, and my support system telling me I wasn't intelligent and that I'll never make it.
 I may not know what people who are from coding bootcamps or are self-taught feel like, but my experiences are adjacent.
 I am a relevant coach for people who are at a stage in their life where they are willing to make space and time to do whatever training necessary to make a transition that improves their financial wealth.
 In addition to giving them a new sense of confidence.
+But seriously, If I needed the money and had to do one more jump, I could likely do $500 - $600k before tapping out of tech and live off of investments.
+The responsibility/time commitment to pay is disproportionate at this point tho so not worth the coportoate bullshit.

 # Standard Initial Questions
 - What was your past level and experience(s)?